 So now it’s time for the bad news: When you have a cheat meal on keto, you may experience the following.

 #1: High Blood Sugar Levels

-When your body senses this surge of glucose, it sends out insulin to push that glucose out of your blood and into your cells to be used for energy.
+As your body works to process the carbs and sugar from a meal, more glucose is released into your bloodstream.
+When your body senses this surge of glucose, it sends out insulin to push that glucose out of your blood and into your cells to be used for energy[*].

 #2: Intense Sugar Cravings

+Whether you’re on the hunt for cupcakes or bread, the longer you’ve been without sugar, the harder it can be to resist when you return to it.
 In one study, scientists deprived rats of sugar for two weeks and then gave them 12 hours of unrestricted access to it.
-The rats gorged on 23% more sugar than they ever ate before[*].
+The rats gorged on 23% more sugar than they ever had before[*].

 #3: A Terrible Sugar Crash